What Good Looks Like

 Does Telescopo support LaTeX math rendering?

 Yes.
-Telescopo renders LaTeX mathematics using MathJax.
+Telescopo renders LaTeX mathematics using KaTeX.
 Both inline math (using single dollar signs) and display math (using double dollar signs) are supported, including aligned equations, matrices, fractions, summations, and all standard LaTeX math commands.

 How do I write a well-structured Markdown document for Telescopo?